 For ISVs, highlight information on the resources you have available that support the development of new integrations — such as online tools, testing environments, and a forum where developers can connect.

 This segment of your prospect list also presents one of the biggest payment processing company marketing challenges: demonstrating that you have your finger on the pulse of the industry and you’re ready for the future of payments.
 Impress VARs and ISVs with your knowledge showcased on an up-to-date website (in other words, take down “EMV is coming”) and make sure you are regularly posting blogs and adding new content.
 Potential partners will perceive your activity online as an indicator of how on top of things you are, and how responsive you will be when they need answers.

 One of the toughest payment processing company marketing challenges is measuring and analyzing the results of your campaigns.
 Because you target different types of prospects, the results of marketing campaigns will be different and must be evaluated on different criteria.

 The SkyRocket Group studied the results of our work in the POS and payments industry over the past 13 years and established marketing benchmarks.
 We found, for example, marketing campaigns that target authorized reseller bases typically perform better (email open rates as high as 24% to 35%) compared to end-user campaigns (typically 8% to 16%).
 Our benchmarking study also found differences in how web traffic, lead generation, and social marketing campaigns differ in the POS and payments channel.

+Resolve to make inbound marketing for your payment processing company a priority in your schedule, and over time you will see results from your efforts.
 It’s possible to overcome payment processing company marketing challenges with a carefully planned strategy and consistent execution.
 Face your challenges head on and develop a plan to get the right marketing messages to the right prospects, and ultimately get the most return from your marketing campaigns.